 - Specific Issues Order, which is made when the parents cannot agree on certain issues, such as decisions regarding the children’s education, religious education, and the children’s medical care.

-Here at Bell Lax we deal with all aspects of Private Children matters and if you would like to discuss your children matters with us, then kindly contact us on 0121 355 0011.
+Here at Bell Lax we deal with all aspects of Private Children matters and if you would like to discuss your children matters with us, then please contact us on 0121 355 0011.